suited/suited.js/docs/architecture.md

 It is recomended that you use plugin.js's [`new Plugin(name)`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugin.js) constructor then this will all be taken care of for you.

-When Suited adds a plugin it first tests that `registerCallbacks` adds callbacks and `deregisterCallbacks` compleatly removes them before allowing the plugin to be added.
+When Suited adds a plugin it first tests that `registerCallbacks` adds callbacks and `deregisterCallbacks` completely removes them before allowing the plugin to be added.

 If your plugin uses plugin.js's [`new Plugin(name)`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugin.js) constructor then it will also have the `addCallback(eventname, callbackFunc, valueHandler)` function, where valueHandler is optional, which can be used to add a callback for an event to a plugin.